chrisle/gattica/README.md

     ga = Gattica.new({
         token: 'oauth2_token'
     })
-    goals = ga.properties(123456)
+    properties = ga.properties(123456)
-    goals = ga.profiles(123456, 123456)
+    profiles = ga.profiles(123456, 123456)

-This will provide you with a list of all properties in the account.
+This will provide you with a list of all properties or profiles in the account.

 Setting HTTP timeout